-At $20 + FREE SHIPPING, the HeartEZ inlay template is perfect for a low cost introduction to router based inlays.
-When you build an inlaid heart you'll gain practice cutting sharp points, gentle curves, flat spots, and corners.
+At $20 + FREE SHIPPING, the HeartEZ template is perfect for a low cost introduction to router based inlays.
+While building an inlaid heart you'll practice cutting sharp points, gentle curves, flat spots, and corners.
 These are all the cuts you'll ever need to make for any router based inlay.

 The only power tool needed to build a router based inlay is a plunge router equipped with a router inlay kit.
 There are other useful tools such as an RO sander, a shop vac, clamps, and an assortment of other hand held tools.
 Click here to see the Tools Needed to Build a Router Based Wood Inlay.

 For materials you'll need three pieces of wood with varying colors and grain patterns.
 Minimum recommended dimensions for each species of wood are 3" X 3" X 1/4" thick.
 Wider and or longer is better so you have more surface area to affix your templates!

 For this inlay I chose to use Cocobolo as the focal point of my heart (the center).
 For the middle heart I chose a quilted Maple, and for the outer heart I'm using Red Heart.